Alex-star225/GoCandy-Offline-1/README.md

-# Wrapper Online Gold
+# GoCandy Offline
-a reskined lvm clone
+a lvm clone that cannot get patched